www.tdmckinnon.com

 We had the whole company looking for Paddy; searching houses, gardens, parks, garbage tips and the dumpsters behind shops etc. I personally talked to hundreds of people, showing them Paddy's photograph and asking questions.
 After a week Major Fields officially called off the search, but unofficially…

-"Listen in guys… this is unofficial… so if you're not comfortable with it I'll understand... and excuse you from tonight's patrol."
-We were about to go on a routine night patrol.
 The platoon voiced their general assent and I proceeded to tell them my plans to split the platoon into sections and make the evening a 'search and find' exercise.
 "And if there are any repercussions I'll take full responsibility… Alright, let's keep this low key: try not to draw any attention."

 I took the lead section along the Shank Hill Road and into the first pub.

-The pub was busy with people beginning festivities early and quite noisy, but as we entered the place fell silent.
+The pub was busy, with people beginning festivities early, and quite noisy, but as we entered the place fell silent.
 Trying to remain affable, we moved around asking about Paddy and showing his photograph, but the patrons were resentful and disobliging.
 Eventually, realising we were wasting our time, I signalled to the rest of the section and we started to leave.
 As we exited the pub began to come to life again, and one of the disgruntled patrons voiced his vexation: "Fuckin' Paras!… Think they fuckin' own the world!...
 You'd think they'd give it a rest at Christmas."

 "It's been two weeks since Corporal Mahony went missing," said Major Fields.
 He was not pleased; I had been called into his office to get my knuckles rapped.
 "We should have stepped down the search a week ago… Now I've received orders – from on high – to stand down immediately.
 Some local business people have complained to the Commissioner."
 He sighed heavily and looked me straight in the eye.
 "You're a good sergeant; I should hate to loose you… Am I making myself clear, Sergeant?"